 Located only 5 mins away by water taxi

 Officially opened by Queen Elizabeth II on 20 October 1973, the Sydney Opera House is one of the most beautiful buildings in the world, and has become the icon for modern Sydney.
 As Australia's premier cultural centre for opera, ballet, theatre, and music, the Sydney Opera House is an attraction featuring six performance venues, shops, bars, restaurants, cafes and tours all under the one roof.

-Must do: Enjoy a night at with Tchaikovsky in the concert hall under the adjacent white sail of the Sydney Opera House.
+Enjoy a night at with Tchaikovsky in the concert hall under the adjacent white sail of the Sydney Opera House.
 Head all the way up the stairs then down to the main bar which has a terrace overlooking the harbour and bridge.

 Located 9.5km away

 Home to Australia's oldest Surf Life Saving Club, Bondi Beach is Australia's, and one of the world's, most famous beaches.
 It is an attraction that is popular with the locals who participate in a wealth of activities right by the beach, including beach volleyball, surfing, jogging, skateboarding, roller blading and power walking.
 Numerous outdoor cafes and restaurants line the promenade overlooking the coast and are a fantastic spot for brunch, lunch or dinner.
 Bondi Beach is located approximate 45-minute bus journey from Circular Quay (Route 380), or a 25-minute taxi journey from the hotel, or alternatively you could catch the 'Bondi Explorer' bus, and enjoy a pre-recorded commentary of the journey to Sydney's most famous beach and surrounding areas.